MicrosoftDocs/entra-docs/docs/identity-platform/msal-net-migration-android-broker.md

 `"Activity_required_for_android_broker":"Activity is null, so MSAL.NET cannot invoke the Android broker.
 See https://aka.ms/Brokered-Authentication-for-Android"`

-1. On the AcquireTokenInteractive call, use the `.WithParentActivityOrWindow(App.RootViewController)` and pass in the reference to the activity you will use.
-This example will use the MainActivity.
+1. On the AcquireTokenInteractive call, use the `.WithParentActivityOrWindow(App.RootViewController)` and pass in the reference to the activity you'll use.
+This example uses the MainActivity.

 **For example:**